Valuable information, tools and advice for you to view and download.

 There is currently a £350 + VAT notification threshold.
 If the work is over this amount and a recharge is applicable, we will contact you.

-You must make sure the vehicle is serviced at the manufacturer’s recommended service intervals, and any other occasions when faults arise.
-At all times ensure that the tyre pressures, oil, coolant and anti-freeze levels are maintained to the manufacturer’s specifications.
+You must ensure the vehicle is serviced at the manufacturer’s recommended service intervals, and any other occasions when faults arise.
+Service schedules vary between vehicles, and not all vehicles have service indicators, late servicing may invalidate the warranty.
+For advice on your vehicle, your local dealer will be able to assist.
+At all times, ensure that the tyre pressures, oil and coolant levels and anti-freeze levels or similar matters are maintained to the manufacturer’s specifications.

 To book a service or MOT choose one of the following options: